How much have volumes reduced? How has this varied by day types, locations, and times of day? Join me as I dive into the data.

 Here’s the profile of hourly volumes for sites with complete data for 2020 on weekdays:

-If you follow the colours carefully you can see the rapid decline in late March, followed by slow growth.
+If you follow the colours carefully you can see the rapid decline in late March, followed by slow growth, peaking in the week of 14 June, then declining again.

 Here are hourly volumes relative to the first two weeks of March: